Diafani – Kasos

 Ferries to Dodecanese Islands

-The earliest Diafani Kasos ferry typically departs Diafani at about 00:20 and the last ferry usually leaves at 22:20.
+The Diafani Kasos ferry typically departs from Diafani at around 14:50.

-There is 2 weekly sailings from Diafani to Kasos provided by Blue Star Ferries.
+There is 1 weekly sailing from Diafani to Kasos provided by Blue Star Ferries.
 Timetables can change from season to season.

-Currently, are not permitted to board ferries from Diafani to Kasos.
+Currently, you can not bring your pets on ferries from Diafani to Kasos.

 More routes than anyone else.